 Spouses often use mediation as a tool to arrive at an undisputed divorce.
 Some people begin with the mediation process, where they enlist a neutral party to assist them in drafting an agreement to resolve a divorce.

-Others start with a contested divorce where both parties have their own attorneys then shift to try out-of-court mediation.
+Others start with a contested divorce where both parties have their own legal counsel then shift to try out-of-court mediation.
 If the mediation process is successful and the parties draft and sign an agreement, there is no need to continue with a contested trial.
-A divorce attorney can help two spouses pursue an undisputed dissolution of marriage through mediation sessions.
+A skilled attorney in Hartford can help two spouses pursue an undisputed dissolution of marriage through mediation sessions.

 Arbitration is not typically used in an undisputed divorce setting.
 This process is similar to a contested trial, in that both parties present their arguments to an arbitrator who makes a final decision.
 The arbitrator’s ruling on financial issues in the divorce is binding.

 However, spouses can enlist an arbitrator to make orders that they use to create a divorce agreement that they submit to the court.
-Those who are unsure about going through arbitration or mediation should speak to an uncontested divorce attorney about the benefits of each process.
+Those in Hartford who are unsure about going through arbitration or mediation in an uncontested divorce should speak to a lawyer about the benefits of each process.

 To execute an uncontested divorce, one party files for dissolution and the other person responds.
 Once both spouses resolve their disputes and draft an agreement, they must submit that document to the court.